Bayut Logo

 Why Aspen Heights British School

-Aspen Heights British School, Abu Dhabi is a co-educational British school in Abu Dhabi following the National Curriculum of England and Wales from Nursery to Year 10.
-ABHS is a relatively new school expected to accommodate classes till Year 13 and provide an all-through education to the residents of Abu Dhabi in the coming years.
+Aspen Heights British School, Abu Dhabi is a co-educational British school in Abu Dhabi following the National Curriculum of England and Wales from Nursery to Year 11 and IB Diploma Programme from Year 12 to Year 13.

 The school’s robust curriculum ensures students thrive academically, socially, culturally and physically.
 It is achieved through mentoring, enrichment and personalised study as and when required.
 Students attending Aspen Heights British School become well-rounded individuals who contribute to society.